 The curriculum addresses two of the 2nd grade math standards: addition and measuring time.

 2 concepts from the common Core Math Curriculum are explored in 4 lessons, two lessons for each concept.
-Critical in this is that the teachers repeat the movement lesson one day with their students after IMC has taught the lesson in their class.
-All second grades will have the same Math Movement lesson in their classroom with their teacher present, at the same time in the same day.
+Critical in this is that the teachers learn the movement lesson with the dancers before the dancers bring the lesson to their class and then repeat the lesson with their class independently.
+All second grades can have the same Math Into Movement lesson in their classroom with their teacher present, at the same time in the same day.

 The classes take place over a four -week period.
 A sample schedule:

 Artistic Director Miki Ohlsen and Education Director Christine Sandorfi meet with all second grade teachers for 15 minutes during one of their Common Planning Sessions to explain the process for the curriculum, how integral they are to the project and to get them on board and excited about it.

 Introduce and teach lesson 1 and 2 of the first concept to all 2nd grade teachers during their Common Planning session.

 IMC dancers teach lesson 1 of first concept to 2nd grade students in their classroom.
 Teachers repeat lesson 1 at some point during the week.